AtomLinter/linter-gcc/README.md

 Now with linting **on-the-fly**!
 This is a new feature so please open an issue if you encounter any problems.

+## Important info for Mac OSX users!
+If you have XCode installed on OSX, the `gcc/g++` commands will both link to `clang`.
+This can cause issues with the `-fmax-errors` option used by linter-gcc, which isn't recognised by clang.
+To properly install GCC, you need to install it with Homebrew (instructions [here](https://github.com/hebaishi/linter-gcc/issues/62)).

 ## Linter in action!

 ![linter-gcc screenshot](https://raw.githubusercontent.com/hebaishi/images/master/lintergcc_onthefly.gif)